 Public Policy and Emergency Relief

-We partner with leading think tanks to support research and policy work focused on advancing national security, regional stability and prosperity, and peace efforts that build on the recent Abraham Accords.
+We partner with leading think tanks to support research and policy work focused on advancing national security, regional stability, peace and prosperity efforts that build on the recent Abraham Accords.
 Even as we recognize it may be difficult to achieve in the near term, we work toward a future in which Israelis and Palestinians will live in peace.
 We also support organizations that are committed to ensuring Israel remains a safe, Jewish and democratic country.

 Beyond our strategic areas of investment, we strive to help when emergency situations arise.
 Throughout COVID-19, we have funded projects and emergency programs to care for children, families and communities most affected by the pandemic.
 We supported Israel’s field hospital in Ukraine that provided medical care to people impacted by the war.
 We also have supported efforts to address the physical and mental health needs of Israelis living in the Gaza envelope communities during times of conflict.
 (Photo: Sivan Shachor Anaba, GPO)